gfburton/aiabrixen2024/_pages/venue.md

 **About the campus**

-The Faculty of Education is in the charming town of Brixen-Bressanone, and together with the annexed University Library is housed in the modern university complex in the very centre of the town.
+The Faculty of Education and the annexed University Library is housed in the modern university complex in the very centre of the town.
+A full lunch service is offered daily in the on-site canteen.

+**About Brixen-Bressanone**

 Since the end of the World War II Brixen-Bressanone has experienced a spurt in economic growth while consolidating its artistic and cultural vocation.
 Visitors will find a comfortably-sized town of about 18,000 inhabitants, free of traffic problems.